startupjs/startupjs/packages/app/README.md

 To show an error page, use `emit('error', ERROR_KEY)`, where `ERROR_KEY` is the unique identifier of the error.
 To hide an error page when the error occurred, use `emit('error')` (it is equivalent to `emit('error', '')`).

-You can just change the `text` and `onPress` function on the default error template to output to other code, for example.

 ```js
 import App, { ErrorTemplate } from 'startupjs/app'
 // ...some imports